Thursday, December 12th -- Moorea

 Our first goal was to make it up to Belvedere Lookout, where Sue had started her hike the day before.
 The view, as she'd reported, was spectacular.

 Barbi and Steve at Belvedere Lookout.
-Openohu Bay is in the upper left,
+Openohu Bay is in the upper left, Cook's Bay at the right, with Mount Rotui in the middle. |

 We went back down the mountainside and headed eastward around the island.
 It was a most pleasant drive of about two and a half hours, and nobody was speeding.
-Moorea has several resorts, a small airport and what surely is one of the world's most scenic golf courses, the Moorea Green Pearl Golf Course
+Moorea has several resorts, a small airport and what surely is one of the world's most scenic golf courses, the Moorea Green Pearl Golf Course.

 On the western side of the island we came to a small shopping area, Le Petit Village, and stopped to get gas and use the facilities.
 There were souvenirs to be had, of course, including a nice tropical shirt for yours truly.
 I was thinking of channeling my inner Magnum, P.I. look but Sue convinced me to go for something more subtle.